I have been running Facebook Developer Circle Delhi, NCR for the past 2.5 years.

 One thing that keeps entertaining us is the form we use to filter requests.
 We always get some hilarious answers to the form.
 And we keep sharing them in our internal messenger group to have a good laugh.
 (Someday we might start a meme page for it, who knows!).

-The point being: you are around a group of like-minded individuals.
+The point is: you are around a group of like-minded individuals.
 Hence you have the best people to enjoy with.
 Have a blast while you can!

 25. The journey is 1% finished